Nmahtani/Data_analyst_sales_project/README.md

-# Data_analyst_sales_project
-Sales Project with SQL and PowerBI
+# Sales Project with SQL and PowerBI
-# Sales Analysis with ETL Process

 ## Overview
 This project involves the process of ETL (Extract, Transform, Load) using a dataset in `.csv` format.
-The data is extracted, cleaned, and transformed using MySQL, and the final result is visualized using Power BI.
+The data is extracted, cleaned, and transformed using MySQL, and the final result is visualized using PowerBI.

 ## Project Steps
 1. **Extraction**: